astro-transients/tilepy/README.md

 Requirements of the installation:

 - The current version of the package **only** runs with `python>=3.9`.
 Python 3.9 is recommended.
-Careful as well with the versions of matplotlib and healpy, they should be the ones explicited in the requirements.yml, otherwise there will be conflicts between them when plotting skymaps.
+Be careful as well with the versions of matplotlib and healpy, they should be the ones explicitly given in the requirements.yml, otherwise conflicts between them when plotting skymaps will arise.
 - Note that by creating the env from the environment.yml, the libraries and versions needed will be installed automatically.
-- Note that everytime we made changes to the package, you should update the installation of the package doing ```pip install .``` in the folder where the setup.py is.
-The changes will be only applied to the env where you are working.
+- Note that every time we made changes to the package, you should update the installation of the package doing ```pip install .``` in the folder where the setup.py is located.
+The changes will be only applied to the env in which you are working.
-- The package relies on 'curl' to download the localisaton map of the multi-messenger events.
+- The package relies on 'curl' to download the localisation map of the multi-messenger events.

 In the case you are working in CC-Lyon, the easiest solution is to do```ccenv conda ``` and then follow the instructions given above.

-If you have any problem with the installation of the package, please drop an email to astro.tilepy@gmail.com.
+If you have any problem with the installation of the package, please drop an email to `astro.tilepy@gmail.com` or join the discussion forum at `https://forum.astro-colibri.science/c/instrumentation-and-tools/tilepy`

 ## Creation of a galaxy catalog